 Plans by Egdon Resources to drill for oil in Lincolnshire will not cut energy bills, opponents said during a 17-mile pilgrimage between two proposed sites.

 Proposals to extend the life of a dormant oil site for a fourth time have been supported by West Sussex planners.

 The Horse Hill oil site in Surrey has been granted permission to pump waste water underground.

-You can keep up with November’s news here with our digest of headlines about UK fracking, shale and onshore oil and gas, updated daily.
+Keep up to date with May 2022’s news with our digest of daily updated headlines about the business, regulation and campaigns around UK fracking, shale, and onshore oil and gas.

 DrillOrDrop’s review of the latest UK onshore oil data for February 2022: small recovery in daily production but monthly volumes down

 Pregnant women, children, indigenous people, communities of colour and low-income neighbourhoods are disproportionately harmed by fracking, according to the latest review in the US of risks and damage.